mrthomaslb/AO-QPM-SHG-Analysis/README.md

 ##README

-This program requires data input from a LabVIEW program, not included.
-It uses Python 3.
+All .py files use Python 3.
+The software requires data input from a LabVIEW program, not included.

-###AUTHORS

-R. Camuccio, T. Lehman-Borer, and A. Lytle
+Authors: R. Camuccio, T. Lehman-Borer, and A. Lytle

 ##ANALYSIS.PY